illeska/idhchecker_osint/README.md

 ---

-## 🆕 What's New in v1.1
+## 🆕 What's New in v1.2

-- ✅ New "Safe it" button added for marking IPs as safe
-- 📝 Popup for entering a reason after blocking or safing an IP
-- 💾 The chosen reason is automatically saved next to the IP in the original `.txt` file:
-  - Example: `192.168.1.1 blocked (malicious activity)`
-- ⌨️ You can now submit the reason by pressing Enter
+- ⚙️ Executable version available for Windows users
+- ✅ New checkbox filters to choose which services to use before scanning
+- 🚀 Faster performance when working with large IP lists
 - 🎨 Visual improvements:
-  - "IP Checker v1.1" label added in top-left corner
-  - Proper layout integration without resizing the window
+  - Reworked the "IP Checker" layout for better clarity
+  - Interface adjusted to integrate the new checkbox options smoothly

 ---